 Please be aware that some special exhibitions, galleries, and individual artworks may have restrictions on photography due to loan and copyright requirements.
 Refer to the floor plan for galleries and exhibitions in which photography is not permitted; individual artworks with photography restrictions are marked by a symbol on the label.

-Carnegie Museums of Art and Natural History are not responsible for any uses of visitor photography that infringe upon third-party copyrights.
+Carnegie Museums of Art and Natural History are not responsible for any uses of visitor photography that infringe upon third-party copyrights or other rights.

-For information on requesting image rights and digital files for publication and other commercial uses, or to order your own prints of works in Carnegie Museum of Art’s collection, visit Rights & Reproductions.
+- For information on requesting image rights and digital files for publication and other commercial uses, or to order your own prints of works in Carnegie Museum of Art’s collection, visit Rights & Reproductions.